Free Trade Zone Regime in Colombia

 Colombia has a competitive free trade zone regime that grants the following benefits to businesses involved in the production of goods or the provision of services located in these zones:

-- Customs taxes (VAT and customs duties) are not accrued or paid on merchandise that is introduced into the Free Trade Zone.
+- No customs duties (VAT (Value Added Tax) and tariffs) are levied or paid on goods introduced into the Free Trade Zone.

 - Possibility of exporting from a Free Trade Zone to third-party countries.

 - Goods of foreign origin introduced into the free trade zone may remain there indefinitely.